deep193/teamAll/README.md

-Steps to run the tes:
+Steps to run the tests:

 pre-requisites:
 Tests will run on Firefox browser on a mac machine.